LRossdeutscher/Adnat/README.md

 Some people have 2+ jobs.
 Extend organisation functionality to allow users to belong to more than one organisation.
 You will need to rethink the shifts model.
 Shifts currently belong to a user (who belongs to a single organisation).
 If there are multiple organisations involved, this falls apart, because you don't know which organisation the user worked the shift at.
 ##### Potential Approach:
 The schema would need to be changed to something that would reflect the behaviour mentioned for the Departed Employee Shift storage exercise.
 By having this schema, the user can be a member of multiple organisations whilst having different shifts for each organisation.

-#### 9. Unit tests
-Unit tests are a good idea.
-We don't mandate that you write any for this challenge, but feel free to go ahead and write some tests for your code.
-##### Potential Approach:
-I would follow [this tutorial](https://guides.rubyonrails.org/v3.2/testing.html) or similar.
-No Unit tests were written, contrary to good practice.